DanielKlys7/CompaniesDataDisplay/readme.md

 1. [node.js](https://nodejs.org/en/) - simply download and install it locally on your device.
 2. npm - installed along with node.js
 3. [parcel](https://parceljs.org/) - module bundler contained in dev dependecies.
+4. You got to have your own google firebase with init object, that has collection 'companies';

 ### Installing

 1. open directory from your console
+2. change firebase init object to your own in firebaseHandler.js
-2. type parcel index.html
+3. type parcel index.html
-3. wait a while
+4. wait a while
-3. your dev environment is up and running
+5. your dev environment is up and running

 ## Deployment